 Once you’ve filed your Articles of Organization and formed your LLC, there are some other activities you must commit to so that your business remains in good standing, but aren’t actually part of the LLC formation process.

-You’ll need to file an annual report document for your LLC, obtain a Certificate of Good Standing, file for a business license and meet the Florida state business licensing requirements and pay state taxes every year.
+You’ll need to file an annual report document for your LLC, obtain a Certificate of Good Standing, file for a business license, meet Florida business licensing requirements, and pay state taxes every year.

 If this sounds like a lot of hassle that you don’t really want to deal with, you could look into a Florida PEO company to file documents for your company and take some of the paperwork burden off your back, as well as sign up for online legal services for your business.